Site icon Marketing Thought

 Searching For Halloween Sadism

 Stories about Halloween Sadism arise every year but they almost never survive proper scrutiny.
 They are just an urban legend.
-Some horrific episodes have happened but these have generally been within families and not strangers.
+Some horrific episodes have happened but these have generally been within families and have not been caused by strangers.
 The stories are terrible but not what parents worry about when they take their kids trick or treating.
 As the authors say: “… the threat of Halloween Sadism has been greatly exaggerated.
 There is simply no basis for Newsweek’s (1975) claim that “several children have died”.”
 (Best and Horiuchi, 1985, page 490).

 We Overreact To Certain Dangers

 That we collectively “overreact” to certain dangers is interesting and I think leads to a broader point.
 Why panic about some, but not other, unlikely dangers?
-Why do we worry that the old lady down the street wants to murder our children who she has never met and will likely never see again.
+Why do we worry that the old lady down the street wants to murder our children who she has never met and will likely never see again?
 This is despite the fact that in the first 80 years of her life she hasn’t even posted a nasty comment on Facebook.
 This seems pure paranoia.

 Why are we paranoid?
 The consequences of being too trusting of other people can be dramatically visible, e.g., watch any Law and Order episode.
 The consequences of being too untrusting are more common but rarely noticed, e.g. a missed potential friendship.
 Evolutionary psychologists would say this paranoia arose to avoid the danger strangers posed in the environment humans evolved in.
-Even if this theory is true it doesn’t follow that paranoia developed in the evolutionary past works today.
+Even if this theory is true, it doesn’t follow that paranoia developed in the evolutionary past works today.
 The danger level in our environment may well have changed faster than our mental processes.

 Remember that the chance of finding a Halloween sadist on your street is not noticeably different to finding the house of the three bears from Goldilocks.
 If you must check the candy for razor blades fine, inspecting Halloween candy doesn’t do any harm, but as far as dangers go you should worry more about diabetes.